linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 4/NFLX - MS, JPM reports Oct 2011.md

 ---
-parent_directory:
-title: Netflix Inc
-tags:
-aliases:
-parent_folder: Week 4
-subfolder:
-key_concepts:
+title: "NFLX - MS, JPM reports Oct 2011"
+parent_directory: "VII.
+Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 4"
+formatted: 2025-12-20 11:45:00 AM
+formatter_model: claude-sonnet-4
+cli_tool: opencode
+primary_tags:
+  - netflix
+  - financial analysis
+  - investment banking
+secondary_tags:
+  - equity research
+  - content costs
+  - subscriber trends
+  - valuation models
+  - analyst ratings
+  - streaming business
 cssclasses: academia
-linter-yaml-title-alias: Netflix Inc
 ---

 # Netflix Inc

-# Downgrading to Neutral; Higher Content Costs and International Losses Heavier than Expected in 2012
+## Downgrading to Neutral; Higher Content Costs and International Losses Heavier than Expected in 2012

 We're downgrading shares of Netflix from Overweight to Neutral and lowering our price target to  \$67.
 We believe the long-term potential for streaming-only in the U.S. and international markets remains intact and Netflix's value proposition to streaming-only subscribers is unchanged.
 However, Netflix expects to double its domestic streaming content spending in 2012 and start-up costs in Latin America and UK/Ireland are likely to come in much higher than we anticipated.
 As a result, Netflix does not expect to be profitable for the first few quarters of 2012—this compares to previous Street expectations for$ 5 - $6 of GAAP EPS.